Factsheet

 The Alcohol Beverages Advertising Code (ABAC) lists key standards for alcohol advertising, which are voluntary and regulated by the alcohol industry.
 TV broadcasters can’t show alcohol ads during times children are likely to be watching, or during children’s programs.
 However, these regulations often don’t cover the shows or times teenagers are watching TV.
 Also, the regulations do not apply to sports broadcasts on the weekend or public holidays.
 Alcohol ads can be played on the radio at any time.

 Tobacco and e-cigarettes generally can’t be advertised in Australia.
 There are also laws about plain packaging and restrictions on flavours and colours, designed to reduce their appeal to young people.
-There are some exceptions for pharmaceutical products available with a prescription.
+There are some exceptions for pharmaceutical e-cigarettes available with a prescription.

 Media (e.g., news, movies, TV shows)